A History of Bible Training Institutions in Austria, Part II, from Ampflwang until the closing of Wallsee in 1999

 the next seven years for lack of money.

 Student enrollments decreased steadily and good students dropped out for no given reason.
-The school had seen good growth in Ampflwang,
+The school had seen healthy growth in Ampflwang,

 I was asked to give a speech for the tenth anniversary celebration of the Bible Institute on October 16, 1994.
 I read an unusual news